Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

-But there’s a bright side to these statistics: It’s entirely possible to engage your customers instead of annoying them.
+However, it is entirely possible to engage your customers instead of annoying them.
 Just make sure your push notification adheres to these three tenets:

 Now that you understand why “timely, personal, and actionable” should be your watch-words whenever you create push notifications, let’s take a closer look at how those principles play out in a well-planned mobile marketing strategy.

-Below, you’ll find 35 tips inspired by push notification best practices along with examples that show each strategy in action.
+Below, you’ll find 35 tips inspired by push notification best practices, along with examples that show each strategy in action.

 NZBlood

 Timely: It’s hard to deny the timeliness of this push notification.
 A user donated blood, and now they’ve learned that their donation helped someone in need and possibly contributed to saving their life.
-The push references the date of the donation.
+This push alert references the date of the donation.
 Even if the user donates blood regularly, they’ll be able to understand exactly which donation made an O-positive difference.

 Personal: The copy lets the user know that they’ve made a direct impact and sandwiches that message between two thank-yous.